 What are Biostimulants

 A growing part of the ag industry, biostimulants are biological crop input additives that encourage plant processes and enhance the success of other crop inputs such as fertilizer.
 They can help crops manage stressors such as drought or extreme temperatures, supplement plant health and attributes or improve a plant's ability to take hold of nutrients in the soil.
 The opportunity to maximize fertilizer uptake is especially significant in a high-cost fertilizer market.
-Biostimulants aren't a fertilizer, but they help your fertilizer work more efficiently.
+Biostimulants aren't fertilizers, but they help your fertilizer work more efficiently.

-How Do They Work
+How They Work

 One way that biostimulants help improve nutrient uptake is by encouraging microbial activity in the soil.
 Microbes are any number of bacteria and other microscopic organisms in the soil that break down organic matter.
-As the microbes break down organic matter, they take the nutrients —such as NPK—and exchange them into a chemical form to which the plant can easily access.
+As the microbes break down organic matter, they take the nutrients —such as NPK—and exchange them into a chemical form that the plant can easily access.
 Plant health improves with more nutrients, meaning more dense root systems, more robust growth, greater ability to fight stress and greater yield potential.
-It also means a potential to be more efficient with the fertilizer applied.
+It also means the potential to be more efficient with the fertilizer applied.

 Why You Need Them